BeanDx/open-gpt/README.md

 ## :bone: Introduction
-__OpenGPT is a free and open source project that uses the openai API to work.__
+__OpenGPT is a free and open source project that uses the openai API to work.
+Version now [0.0.1]__.

 __:ballot_box_with_check: Advantages:__
 - Modern ui.